ncsa/Delta_doc/docs/source/user_guide/software.rst

 -------------------

 .. note::
-   The Delta Open OnDemand (OOD) portal provides an easy method to start a Jupyter notebook.

-   Jupyter through OOD is the **recommended method** for users.
+   The Delta Open OnDemand (OOD) portal provides an easy method to start a Jupyter notebook; this is the **recommended method** for users.

    Go to the :ref:`OOD Jupyter interactive app <ood-jupyterlab>` page for instructions on how to start an OOD JupyterLab session.

    You can also customize your OOD JupyterLab environment:

      - :ref:`ood-custom-anaconda`
      - :ref:`ood-custom-r`

 The Jupyter notebook executables are in your ``$PATH`` after loading the anaconda3 module.
 If you run into problems from a previously saved Jupyter session (for example, you see paths where you do not have write permission), you may remove this file to get a fresh start: ``$HOME/.jupyter/lab/workspaces/default-*``.